Event-based MILP models for ride pooling applications: Mixed Integer Linear Programming Formulations

 \subsection{Objective functions}

-In most of the research on DARP only one objective is used, which is often the minimization of total routing costs.
+In most of the research on the DARP only one objective is used, which is often the minimization of total routing costs.
 An excellent overview is given by \cite{Ho2018}.
 Other popular objectives are, for example, the minimization of total route duration, number of vehicles used, users' waiting time, drivers' working hours, or deviation from the desired pick-up and drop-off times.

-In this paper, we focus on three prevalent (and possibly conflicting) criteria, namely the total routing cost, the total number of unanswered requests and the total excess ride time or the maximum excess ride time, and combine these three criteria into weighted sum objective functions.
+In this paper, we focus on three prevalent (and possibly conflicting) criteria, namely the total routing cost, the total number of unanswered requests and the total users' regret or the maximum regret, and combine these three criteria into weighted sum objective functions.
 The first and probably most important criterion is the total routing cost, which can be computed as